jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 153 Effect of registration of KiwiSaver scheme under section 150
-On the registration of a KiwiSaver scheme under section 150 taking effect,— (a) there is an umbrella trust that governs by one trust deed and the same trustees, as separate schemes,—
+On the registration of a KiwiSaver scheme under section 150 taking effect,— (a) there is an umbrella trust that governs by 1 trust deed and the same trustees, as separate schemes,—
     (i) the superannuation scheme registered under the Superannuation Schemes Act 1989; and (ii) the KiwiSaver scheme registered under this Act:
   (b) no person who is a member of the registered superannuation scheme becomes a member of the KiwiSaver scheme: